Chocolate Springerle Cookies can be made with traditional wooden molds, cookie stamps or beautiful rolling pins.

 The great thing about an engraved rolling pin is you can quickly make beautiful designs on your cookies, pie crust, or fondant without much effort.
 Even young children can roll out pretty designs on the dough.
 I used a pizza cutter, a pastry cutter and a biscuit cutter to cut out my chocolate springerle cookies.

 Traditionally Springerle cookies are anise flavored.
 I’ll post a more traditional recipe later.
 For this post, I wanted to experiment with different types of cocoa so I made chocolate Springerle cookies.
 I used Santa Barbara Chocolate black cocoa for the almost black cookies.
 It gives an “oreo” flavor to chocolate baked goods.
 I used brown cocoa for the brown cookies.
-Of course, you can just roll this dough out to make traditional “sugar” cookies if you like, but they’re much prettier with an In My Wood rolling pin!
+Of course, you can just roll this dough out to make traditional “sugar” cookies if you like, but they’re much prettier with an engraved rolling pin!

 Looking for a more traditional Springerle Recipe?
 Try these